oharaandrew314/serverless-config/README.rst

     pipenv install serverless-config

-AWS lambda includes `boto3` in its environment, so `serverless-config` does not include it as a dependency to decreate the deployment package size.
+AWS lambda includes *boto3* in its environment, so *serverless-config* does not include it as a dependency in order to decrease the deployment package size.
-If you wish to use `serverless-config` locally, be sure to install `boto3` as well.
+If you wish to use *serverless-config* locally, be sure to install *boto3* as well.

 Quickstart